palixir/wabe/packages/wabe-documentation/docs/wabe/start.md

 ## Create backend project

 For a quick start, we’ll assume you are beginning a new backend project.
-For simplicity (and also because Wabe was built with it), we will create the project using Bun.
-However, it's important to note that Wabe is also **compatible** with Node.
+For simplicity (and also because Wabe was built with it), we will create the project using `Bun`.
+However, it's important to note that Wabe is also **compatible** with `Node`.

 ### Install bun